 JGEN was started in the Fall of 2006 as a curiosity.
-At first, it consisted of only simple charts.
-This section has been expanded to include stories, photos and obituaries.
+This section includes a few stories, photos and obituaries.

 Life is chaotic, death is not.
 It stops, it sits in graveyards and dusty archives and all we have to do is find it.

 If you are connected to my family and would like to share information, please email me.

 JLog was started through a series of unrelated minor incidents which together constitute a major accident.

 It’s a collection of simple computer tips, tools and how-to’s for genealogists although a great deal of the content will suit computer users of any ilk.

 Webstream was started much later as a library of web design and marketing resources that appeared misplaced on JLog.
 If you have almost any kind of a blog, website or online presence, you may eventually find yourself wondering about these things.

 There are over 600 pages of content here and I hope everyone finds something to inspire them.